-Here’s a handy guide to Art Central 2022, with everything to know, the exhibitions, galleries and artists to keep an eye out for and our favourite exhibitions to check out and more!
+Here’s your ultimate guide to Art Central 2023, with everything to know, the exhibitions, galleries and artists to keep an eye out for and our favourite exhibitions to check out.

 It’s Hong Kong Arts Month, and we’ve been waiting for the return of the city’s biggest art-related events, exhibitions and fairs like Art Central!
 Now you’ve probably read summaries and maybe even the visitor information on the site, but navigating the maze-like Art Central fair can still be tricky.
-Luckily, Team Sassy walked around Art Central for hours (our step counting apps were ringing!) so we’re here to break it all down for you, point you towards some of our personal favourites and share a few tips.
-Read on for everything to see and know about at Art Central 2023 — taking place this year at the HKCEC from Wednesday, 22 to Saturday, 25 March.
+Luckily, Team Sassy walked around Art Central 2023 for hours (our step-counting apps were ringing!) so we’re here to break it all down for you, point you towards some of our personal favourites and share a few tips.
+Read on for everything to see, and know, at Art Central 2023 — taking place this year at the HKCEC from Wednesday, 22 to Saturday, 25 March.

 Read More: Must-See Hong Kong Art Exhibitions